 - Write an article about their experience at the educational event for TSLL.
 Coordinate with TSLL editor for timing of article (Annual Meeting issue deadline is usually late August).

-- Attend the TS-SIS business meeting, if at AALL Annual Meeting
+- Attend the TS-SIS business meeting, virtually, or onsite if being held at the AALL Annual Meeting.

 Marla was Head of Acquisitions and Technical Systems, and a tenured member of the Law Library Faculty, at the Pence Law Library at American University, when she died from ovarian cancer.
 Before working at American University, Marla was Serials Librarian at George Mason University Library and Assistant Head of Serials at the Gelman Library at George Washington University.
 She also worked as a technical services librarian at The Urban Institute and the U.S. Government Printing Office.